In India, candidates are bound to come across certain examinations to get admission in India’s reputed institutes.

-Maximum age limit for JRF is 28 years which may be relaxed up to 5 years for SC/SC/PwD/female candidates and 3 years in case of OBC candidates.
+The maximum age limit for JRF is 28 years which may be relaxed up to 5 years for SC/SC/PwD/female candidates and 3 years in case of OBC candidates.

 There is no upper age limit for the aspirant who will appear in CSIR NET Exam for Lectureship.

-3. Importance of GATE & CSIR NET Exam – Check the Expediency!
+3. Importance of GATE & CSIR NET Exam

 If you eagerly waiting to know more career prospects through one of these exams, then just scroll down the blog and find the best career opportunities.

-Benefits of Qualifying GATE Exam!
+Benefits of Qualifying for GATE Exam!

-Graduate Aptitude is the only test to measure the ability of the engineering aspirants.
+Graduate Aptitude is the only test to measure the ability of engineering aspirants.
 There are many candidates who misunderstand the GATE Exam and its importance.

 PSUs started recruiting through GATE.
-Candidates who qualify this exam can get stable jobs with fat packages while having a good living standard.
+Candidates who qualify for this exam can get stable jobs with fat packages while having a good living standard.

 Candidates can enjoy the opportunity to get a job in top organizations like DRDO, BARC, ISRO, etc.

-GATE qualified candidates become eligible for the award of Junior Research Fellowship (JRF) in CSIR Research Laboratories.
+GATE-qualified candidates become eligible for the award of Junior Research Fellowship (JRF) in CSIR Research Laboratories.

-The best opportunities that an aspirant can get after qualifying the GATE Exam have been discussed above.
+The best opportunities that an aspirant can get after qualifying for the GATE Exam have been discussed above.
 Now let’s talk about the benefits that can be grabbed by an aspirant, who is preparing for NET Examination.

-Benefits of Qualifying CSIR NET Exam!
+Benefits of Qualifying CSIR NET Exam

-Following are the benefits that an aspirant can get after qualifying this exam with a good score –
+Follwing are the benefits that an aspirant can get after qualifying this exam with a good score –

 Council of Scientific and Industrial Research National Eligibility Test is a gateway for all those aspirants who wish to start their career as Lecturers in India’s reputed institutes and colleges.